facebook

 Years 3 & 4

-• recognise different types of data and explore how the same data can be represented differently depending on the purpose AC9TDI4K03
+• Recognise different types of data and explore how the same data can be represented differently AC9TDI4K03

-• use the core features of common digital tools to create, locate and communicate content, following agreed conventions AC9TDI4P06
+• Use core features of common digital tools to create, locate and communicate content AC9TDI4P06

 Years 5 & 6

-• evaluate existing and student solutions against the design criteria and user stories and their broader community impact AC9TDI6P06
+• Evaluate existing and student solutions against design criteria and community impact AC9TDI6P06

 Australian National Curriculum Mapping for all our science workshops & shows